 The Metro logo contains the Korean word “ji,” which means “ground” — the V shape below the word then logically points downwards.
 So, as a whole it means “underground.”
 In fact, underground railway in Korean is “ji ha chol,” of which “ha” means “under” and “chol” is the short form for “railway” — it literally means iron.

 Construction of the metro network started in 1965, and first stations were built between 1969 and 1972.
 In 1971, there was a major accident during the construction of a tunnel under the Taedong River for the Ponghwa station.
 This particular piece of tunnel was never completed; the metro network is now completely located on the western side of the river.
 In 2000s there was a plan to open new lines reaching East Pyongyang and Mangyondae but the plan has not been fulfilled.

 The Pyongyang Metro network consists of two lines:

 Daily ridership is estimated to be between 300,000 and 700,000.
 Pyongyang Metro is a great opportunity for tourists to see locals going about their daily lives.

-Untill recently most tourits saw only 2 stations - Puhung and Yonggwang but since recently tourits are allowed to see more stations.
+Untill recently most tourists saw only 2 stations - Puhung and Yonggwang but since recently tourists are allowed to see more stations.